Public image of Recep Tayyip Erdoğan: International polling

 Opinions of Erdoğan from outside Turkey varies from region and time of his premiership or presidency.
-During the first years of his premiership in which Turkey reformed its law to comply with EU-accession talks, Erdogan received favorable ratings in Europe, calling the reforms a "silent revolution".
-The refugee crisis originating from the Syrian civil war lowered the ratings of Erdogan in Europe, while maintaining high support in the Arab world.
+During the first years of his premiership in which Turkey reformed its law to comply with EU-accession talks, Erdoğan received favorable ratings in Europe, calling the reforms a "silent revolution".
+The refugee crisis originating from the Syrian civil war lowered the ratings of Erdoğan in Europe, while maintaining high support in the Arab world.

-Comperative polling
+Comparative polling

 Erdoğan is the most popular world leader for Arab youths, according to the results of a poll, carried out by the Arab Barometer research network for BBC News Arabic.
 The survey polled the opinions of 25,000 youths across the Arab world on a wide variety of subjects.

 Perception

 Accusations of antisemitism

-Erdoğan referred to the Turkish novelist and Islamist ideologue, Necip Fazıl Kısakürek, as his muse.
+Erdoğan referred to the Islamist ideologue and conspiracy theorist Necip Fazıl Kısakürek as his muse.
 Kısakürek was regarded by some analysts, such as Günther Jikeli and Kemal Silay, as the source of his views on Jews.
 Kısakürek's publications included the Turkish translation of The Protocols of the Elders of Zion and praise for industrialist Henry Ford's The International Jew, as well as a political program in which he wrote: "Chief among these treacherous and insidious elements to be cleansed are the Dönmeh and the Jews".
 In 1974, as president of the Beyoğlu Youth Group of the Islamist MSP Party, Erdoğan wrote, directed and played the lead role in a play titled "Mas-Kom-Ya" (Mason-Komünist-Yahudi [Mason-Communist-Jew]), which presented freemasonry, communism and Judaism as evil.
 A 2009 report issued by the Israeli Foreign Ministry, said that Erdoğan "indirectly incites and encourages" antisemitism.
 In 2013, Erdoğan was placed second on the Simon Wiesenthal Center's list of the year's top ten antisemitic personalities, after Erdoğan blamed the "interest rate lobby" as organizers of the mass protests against him in cities around the country in June 2013.
 In another quote that was regarded as antisemitic, he said "When the word ‘media’ is pronounced, Israel and Israel's administration comes to mind.
 They have the ability to manipulate it as they wish".
 He then claimed that not only the international press but also Turkish newspapers were run by Israel.
 During the campaign for the Turkish elections in June 2015, Erdoğan accused The New York Times of being represented by "Jewish capital" after foreign media outlets expressed concern over the corrosion of freedom of expression in Turkey.